Home

 “Seeding good trouble…”

-The SA Urban Food & Farming Trust was profiled in the 2020 Innovation Report, published by the International Civil Society Centre.
+The SA Urban Food & Farming Trust was profiled in a report on Civil Society Innovation and Urban Inclusion, published by the International Civil Society Centre.
 The Report collects and shares the most “inspiring and interesting” examples of promising innovations that can be applied to tackle common contemporary challenges.
 Read the case study and listen to the podcast interview.

 Perspectives